Liwmo/liwmo.github.io/_posts/2017-10-05-the-photoelectric-effect.markdown

 1. We've set up a lamp to shine over the negatively-charged metal plate.
 There's a [really neat adjustable lightbulb][6] where you can change the color of the light.
 In addition, it comes with a dimmer so you can crank the intensity up or down to your liking.

 2. On the other end is an electron collector.
-Notice that it's positively charged so that the electrons will be attracted to it.
+Notice that it's positively charged so that electrons will be attracted to it.
 This can be accomplished by hooking up a variable power supply in series with the circuit shown below.
 Let's just pretend it's already hidden behind the ammeter.

 3. If you need to reset everything to the initial setup, don't worry, we've hired a lab assistant.
 Simply click the "rerun" button in the lower right corner.